MattMcAdams/CSS-Boilerplate/html-reference.md

 [x] checkbox
 [x] textarea
 [x] select
-NOTE [ ] optgroup
+[x] datalist
 [X] progress

 These elements have not been styled.
-Form is a sectioning element, and option is a logic element used with select.
+Form is a sectioning element, option is a logic element used with select, and optgroup has acceptable default styles.

 * option
 * form
+* optgroup

 These elements require more research

-NOTE [ ] datalist
 NOTE [ ] output

 These elements are being skipped because they are incredibly difficult to style and out of the scope of this project.
 You would be better off with some custom JS solution for many of these.